stiftelsen-effekt/main-site/README.md

 ### Sanity Studio

 The content managment panel is not strictly needed to run the main site.
-However, if you wish to use the sanity studio to change cms content, using the data set configured in your `.env.local`, install dependencies in the `/studio` directory and run
+However, if you wish to use the sanity studio to change cms content, using the dataset configured in your `.env.local`, install dependencies in the `/studio` directory and run

 `npm run sanity`